wpswings/membership-for-woocommerce/README.txt

 == FAQ ==

+= What is the basic purpose of using Membership for WooCommerce? =

+The Membership for WooCommerce plugin lets the WooCommerce store owners create and sell memberships and assign membership levels to their users.
+The store owner can give discounts to the WooCommerce members based on their memberships.

+= What are the features regarding the Membership Plans available using the WooCommerce Membership plugin? =

+The Admin panel will have the Memberships Menu.
+In this submenu, you can find the features regarding the Membership Plans, which allows the following:
+**1:**Create new plans for your membership customers **2:**Edit existing membership plans
+**3:**Find all the plans that you have ever created.

+= Where can you find complete user details of All the Members who have purchased the Membership Plans? = The Admin panel will have the Memberships Menu.
+In this submenu, you can find all Members.
+This space is for the admin where he can find complete user details like:
+**1.**Membership ID
+**2.**Membership Status
+**3.**User
+**4.**Expiry date
+You can also Import and export members details & add new members

+= Are there also any shortcodes available in the Membership for WooCommerce extension? = **Yes,** Membership for WooCommerceprovides functionality to the admin to customize the membership plan page and notifications through the shortcodes provided in Memberships >> Shortcodes space.
+The Membership for WooCommerce extension has an improved set of shortcodes for:

+* Membership Action Shortcodes
+* Membership Plans Shortcodes

+For those shortcodes, you can check those in the Shortcodes Tab of the Membership for WooCommerce plugin.

+= From where can I enable the Membership for WooCommerce plans to show on the front end? =

+Admin can enable the Membership for WooCommerce plans from the General settings of Membership for WooCommerce plugin: Go to Dashboard > MakeWebBetter > Membership for WooCommerce > General Settings.
+Admin can enable/disable Membership for WooCommerce plugin functionality on the front end.
+The users won't see it if you disable it.

+= Is there any option in the plugin to show/hide the Membership plans history to the users? = **Yes**, Admin can enable the visibility of the user history from the General Settings of the Membership for WooCommerce plugin.
+This way, the user can visit and see their plan history in the membership tab on ‘My Account Page’.
-= Will this plugin compatible with my current theme? =

-Yes, Membership for WooCommerce plugin is compatible with all popular themes that follow WooCommerce standards.
+= Will this Membership for WooCommerce plugin be compatible with my current theme? = **Yes**The Membership for WooCommerce plugin is compatible with all popular themes that follow WooCommerce standards.

-= Do you have a shortcode to display the Membership Plan/price? =
+= Does the Membership for WooCommerce plugin provide the Shortcode to display the membership plan/price? =

-Yes, the membership plugin has a shortcode section to display the Membership plan, price, and description.
+**Yes**,The Membership for WooCommerce plugin has a shortcode section to display the Membership plan, price, and description.

- Membership Plan Title : [mwb_membership_title]
+* Membership Plan Title : [mwb_membership_title]
- Membership Plan Price : [mwb_membership_price]
+* Membership Plan Price : [mwb_membership_price]
- Membership Plan Desc : [mwb_membership_desc]
+* Membership Plan Desc : [mwb_membership_desc]

-= I don't know any coding, will I be able to use the Membership for WooCommerce  plugin? = Yes, Membership For WooCommerce is very easy to use and does not require any knowledge of coding.
+= Can I add as many levels of Membership as I want using the Membership for WooCommerce plugin? =

-= Can I add as many levels of membership as I want? = Yes, You can create as many levels as you want in the Membership for Woocommerce plugin.
+**Yes**, you can create as many levels as you want using the Membership for WooCommerce plugin.

-= Can a person get a lifetime membership or limited membership? = We have both options to set the membership to lifetime or limited.
-You can set either of two.
+= Is there any option in a Membership for WooCommerce plugin to provide the user with lifetime membership or limited membership? =
+**Yes**, The admin can set the membership to lifetime or limited using the Membership for WooCommerce plugin.
+The admin can set either of two.

+= What should I do if I have any problems with the plugin? = We are always available to help our customers anytime.
+Our support team works 24*7 for any issue related to our products and services.
+Just [**Contact Us**](https://makewebbetter.com/contact-us/?utm_source=MWB-membership-org&utm_medium=MWB-ORG-Page&utm_campaign=contact-us).

 = My question is not listed =